I Not Stupid

-I Not Stupid (小孩不笨 (Xiǎo Hái Bù Bèn, Children are not stupid)) is a 2002 Singaporean comedy film about the lives, struggles and adventures of three Primary 6 pupils who are placed in the academically inferior EM3 stream.
+I Not Stupid (小孩不笨 (Xiǎo Hái Bù Bèn, Children are not stupid)) is a 2002 Singaporean comedy film about the lives, struggles and adventures of three Singaporean Primary 6 pupils who are placed in the academically inferior EM3 stream.
 (Note: Between 1990 and 2008, primary school students are separated into three tracks based on their academic abilities in English and Mother Tongue (EM) languages in Primary 4.
 The tracks are known as EM1, EM2, and EM3 with EM3 for students with the poorest academic abilities tested.)
 Written and directed by Jack Neo, and produced by Mediacorp Raintree Pictures, the film stars Huang Po Ju, Shawn Lee, Joshua Ang, Cheryl Desiree Chan, Xiang Yun, Jack Neo, Richard Low and Selena Tan.